ARNOLD/CLARKE – John Albert Arnold / John Albert Clarke (1899-1918)

 • Medals Awarded: British War Medal and Victory Medal

-All John’s siblings married and had children.
+All of John’s siblings married and had children.

 Family Tree

-John’s paternal grandfather, Francis ARNOLD, was the first of three children born in St Pancras, London to George ARNOLD and Catherine Ann CALDER.
+John’s paternal grandfather, Francis ARNOLD, was the first of three children born in St Pancras, London, to George ARNOLD and Catherine Ann CALDER.
 George was a warehouseman for a cabinet and general house furnishing company and was born in Essex, whilst Catherine was born in Scotland.
 Of the three children, only their daughter lived with them.
 Francis was brought up by his aunt and uncle (his mother’s sister), Francis Brookes MANDER and Margaret CALDER.
 This explains why he named his son (John’s father) Francis Calder Mander ARNOLD.
-His uncle Francis was a bailiff farmer, and also a Chelsea pensioner.
+His uncle Francis was a bailiff farmer and also a Chelsea pensioner.
 He’d been a Sergeant with the Royal Regiment Of Artillery (Second Battalion) between 1815-1836.

 John’s paternal grandmother, Rachel WOODMAN, was the fourth of twelve children to parents John WOODMAN (a journeyman wire worker) and Herodias BLENKIN.
 Their first child died at age 17, and the next two in infancy.
-After Rachel was born, they lost five more children in infancy followed by two more who survived.
+After Rachel was born, they lost five more children in infancy, followed by two more who survived.
 Eight years later, Herodias had another child, but sadly she either died in childbirth or very shortly afterwards, followed by John seven years later.
 Rachel looked after her youngest sister from the time their mother died.

-John’s maternal grandfather, Charles Archibald HOOKER, was the sixth of eight children born in (or near) Hackney, London to parents Joseph William HOOKER (a cabinet maker) and Mary Ann MALCOM.
+John’s maternal grandfather, Charles Archibald HOOKER, was the sixth of eight children born in (or near) Hackney, London, to parents Joseph William HOOKER (a cabinet maker) and Mary Ann MALCOM.
 Joseph died in 1843, two years after the birth of their last child.
-Mary remarried in 1850 to Samuel AUSTIN, a shoe maker, who was twenty years her senior.
+Mary remarried in 1850 to Samuel AUSTIN, a shoemaker, who was twenty years her senior.
 They had one child together, who likely died young.

 John’s maternal grandmother, Sarah Ann COMPTON, was the first of nine children born to parents James COMPTON (a wood sawyer) and Sophia HUBBUCKS.
-Both James and Sophia were born in Buckinghamshire, their first child (Sarah) was born in Berkshire, and the rest in Paddington and Islington, London.
-Sophia died in 1869, and James likely died before the 1871 census as one of the younger children was living with his sister Sarah (John’s grandmother) and her family in 1871.
+Both James and Sophia were born in Buckinghamshire, their first child (Sarah) was born in Berkshire, and the rest were born in Paddington and Islington, London.
+Sophia died in 1869, and James likely died before the 1871 census, as one of the younger children was living with his sister Sarah (John’s grandmother) and her family in 1871.

-(Visited 98 times, 1 visits today)
+(Visited 141 times, 1 visits today)